gprocunier/vmware-to-openstack/README.md

 ## Requirements
-An openstack VM (migration-factory) with access to the cinder/neutron/nova APIs
+An openstack VM (migration-factory) with access to the vcenter/esxi hosts as well as cinder/neutron/nova APIs

 The following collections installed on the migration-factory